January 2025 Update: Reports Are Due

-Let’s break down some key features of the new Canadian PFAS reporting requirements and what they mean for your business.
+Let’s break down some key features of the Canadian PFAS reporting requirements and what they mean for your business.

 Complex Scoping Requirements

 Despite having a smaller list of reportable PFAS, it can be more complex to determine which ones need to be included in your report.
-That’s because it has far broader scoping criteria than similar reporting rules, including de minimis exclusions by both concentration and total volume.
+That’s because it has far broader scoping criteria than similar reporting rules, including varying de minimis exclusions by both concentration and total volume.
 There’s also an exemption for “micro-businesses,” meaning organizations with fewer than five employees or less than $30,000 in annual gross revenue.

 In-scope manufacturers and importers will need to first identify whether they’re using any of the substances in the three lists.
 Then calculate the total quantity per PFAS manufactured or imported for each across all their products.
 From there, they can apply the next level of scoping parameters and determine what actually goes into the report.